Strategic Plan 2023-2028

 What We’ll Do

-We will identify and protect properties in priority locations for salmonid habitat and engage in watershed acquisitions, water transactions, and conservation easements that protect habitat and enhance water levels during critical low-flow months.
-We will also restore waterways, wetlands, floodplains, and their adjacent upland areas on Sonoma Land Trust owned and protected lands that protect and filter water to creeks for salmonids.
-This work includes the assessment of the Water Assets on our preserves and easements with a project plan to be completed mid-2024.
+We will identify and protect properties in priority locations (as identified in the Russian River Subwatershed Conservation Assessment) for salmonid habitat, and engage in watershed acquisitions, water transactions, and conservation easements that protect their habitat and enhance water levels during critical low-flow months.
+We will also restore the waterways, wetlands, floodplains, and their adjacent upland areas on Sonoma Land Trust owned and protected lands that filter water to creeks for salmonids.
+This work includes the assessment of the Water Assets on our preserves and easements, with a project plan to be completed mid-2024.

-• Protect, restore, and monitor water ecosystems to improve water levels.
+• Protect, restore, and monitor ecosystems to improve water levels

-• Increase protection from drought and floods with nature-based solutions.
+• Increase protection from drought and floods with nature

-Using the most current science available, and working with our partners, identify key locations for new land protection projects that would replenish important underground aquifers across the county.
-Working with city and county agencies, engage in strategies that address policies and ordinances that influence planning associated with watersheds.
+Using the most current science available, we will identify key locations for new land protection projects that would replenish important underground aquifers across the county.
+In collaboration with our partners, we will acquire, protect, and restore areas where natural water systems occur that provide clean water to homes and wildlife alike.
+Working with city and county agencies, we will review and recommend actions that influence policies and ordinances that improve watershed protections that benefit communities for generations to come.